xPoke-glitch/Escape/README.md

 Be careful, avoid guards or slay them if you find a sword in the floor.
 If a guard sees you, it will start to chase you! if you get caught you will lose a life and restart the level.

 There is a nice tutorial scene in the project, I suggest you to follow it!
+(Sorry the dialogues are in italian only right now)

 The game is not completed, it's just a prototype, but it has all the components to create as many levels as you want.